 Needless to say, safety was of the utmost importance in his mind, just as it was for Professor Kano when he created Judo out of various Jujutsu styles, so too Professor Tomiki eventually created the seventeen Randori techniques (Junanahon) with strict safety measures and rules for the purposes of competition.

 His teaching philosophy encouraged the students’ own application and development after having learned the basic Aikido principles.
 This style of teaching was refreshingly different from the traditional teaching methods in which masters encouraged students to exactly duplicate every single movement as shown.
 Professor Tomiki encouraged self-driven innovation and development as long as they were soundly based upon the basic principles.
 Professor Kano and Professor Tomiki, had the vision to allow their students to develop forward and refine their art.
-Professor Tomiki did not put huge importance on how many techniques a student knew.
+Professor Tomiki did not put a huge importance on how many techniques a student knew.
 Rather, he encouraged students to master the basics and apply these across various applications.

 After Professor Tomiki passed away in 1979, Professor Hideo Ohba succeeded him, continuing with his lifelong dedication to Tomiki Aikido until 1986.
 Today, Professor Tomiki’s legacy is being passed on by Tetsuro Nariyama Shihan 9th Dan and Professor Fumiaki Shishida 8th Dan and all the other dedicated Tomiki/Shodokan instructors and students all over the world.